Twister1002/overwatch-pugs/README.md

 ## Version 1.2.5
 - Fixed issue with updating player data not adding ids and names
+- Fixed bug with new users not being added to the player list.
 - Now deletes messaged by users when setting their data

 ## Version 1.2.4